ElisaBayra/ElisaBayra.github.io/_posts/2023-08-07-overcoming-imposter.md

 #### 6. Adopt a growth mindset

-As opposed to the fixed mindset where people believe that their intelligence and talents are fixed, a growth mindset assumes that we have the ability to expand, get smarted, become more talented over time depending on how much effort we are willing to put into it.
+As opposed to the fixed mindset where people believe that their intelligence and talents are fixed, a growth mindset assumes that we have the ability to expand, get smarter, and become more talented over time depending on how much effort we are willing to put into it.
 A growth mindset turns “failure” on its head into “lessons learnt”.
 If something doesn’t work out, you learn from it and next time, you will do better.
-I am currently listening to the audio book by the psychologist Dr Carol S. Dweck called “Mindset” which has completely transformed my relationship to “failure”.
+I am currently listening to the audio book by the psychologist Dr Carol S. Dweck called ["Mindset"](https://www.audible.com.au/pd/Mindset-by-Carol-S-Dweck-Book-Summary-Audiobook/1094246026?source_code=SEMPP30DTRIAL4520414230009&ipRedirectOverride=true&noapp=1&ds_rl=1252391&gclid=Cj0KCQjwrMKmBhCJARIsAHuEAPRXRu5kBoTvVO6ysw_KmEy7yzvQ63KL6LoiAfswaUrMVRRzT-yhStEaApyZEALw_wcB&gclsrc=aw.ds "Link to Carol Dweck's Mindset") which has completely transformed my relationship to “failure”.

 #### 7. Don’t wait to take action